Renault Twingo: Technical details

 The Twingo III was about 10 mm shorter than the Twingo II.
 The rear-engine layout improved the manoeuvrability and the cabin space, but reduced the boot capacity.
 The suspension was composed of MacPherson struts on the front axle and a De Dion tube on the rear.
 The car used a five-door architecture, which differed from its three-door predecessors.

-Brakes were ventilated disks on the front and drums on the rear, except in the base model (SCe 70), which used drum brakes all round.
+Brakes were ventilated disks on the front and drums on the rear.
 The bonnet featured a special opening mechanism and allowed only partial opening to give access to the windscreen washer fluid, brake fluid and coolant reservoirs, and to the battery.

 Equipment

 The car originally offered four trim levels: Expression, Play, Dynamique, and Dynamique S, with various customization packs.
 One option connects a smartphone with an instrument panel cradle (R&Go) and has an infotainment system (R-Link).
 Other levels such as the "Energy" trim have since been added.
 The GT model arrived in November 2016.